EgonSaks/egonsaks/README.md

 I am naturally curious and proactive, with good communication skills and a never-ending hunger to grow and learn.
 I have a strong bias towards action and a "get it done" mentality.
 I am result-driven with a "can-do, I will figure it out" attitude.
 I am a builder and problem solver at heart, and I love everything related to tech.

-I love working with awesome people and creating something people love, preferably in a small team where I can make an impact quickly.
+I love working with awesome people, preferably in a small team where I can make an impact quickly.

 If you are hiring, let's chat!